wispamulet/cobalt-elf/README.md

 These things are called `textMate` scopes, it's kind of a specification to define which part belongs to what exactly thing in a language.
 I didn't find an official documentation of them, maybe it just don't exist.
 But don't worry, you don't need to become a language master to use them.

-In VSCode, there is a really useful trick to help you understand and use these scopes, press `F1` or `ctrl+shift+p`, choose `Developer: Inspect Editor Tokens and Scopes`, it will show all the information with foreground color, background color, textMate scopes and other infos at what your cursor currently is (if it's in the editor).
+In VSCode, there is a really useful trick to help you understand and use these scopes, press `F1` or `ctrl+shift+p`, choose `Developer: Inspect Editor Tokens and Scopes`, it will show all the information with foreground color, background color, textMate scopes and other infos at where your cursor currently is (if it's in the editor).

 So if you really want to know how to make variables or entitys or brackets or everything else to a different color, just inspect them and add your own rules.